Remote voice over recording and home studios

 Setting the record straight

 Before we talk about the different solutions for remote recording, let's have a look at private studios - what some people still call 'home studios'.
 It's an expression I hate: it conjures up in the minds of producers and clients the image of a two-bit microphone in a cupboard.
 But a real private studio is a real studio, full stop.
-Are commercial studios called 'office studios'?
+Are post-production studios called 'office studios'?
 One is as ridiculous as the other.
 There are simply good studios and bad studios.

 Sirens

-When a client receives a mediocre recording, with reverb, audible floor noise, siren or toilet-flushing noises (I'm not making this up!), they'll think twice about employing another voice actor working from their private studio: once bitten, twice shy, as my grandmother used to say.
+When a client receives a mediocre recording, with reverb, pops, audible floor noise, siren or toilet-flushing noises (I'm not making this up!), they'll think twice about employing another voice actor working from their private studio: once bitten, twice shy, as my grandmother used to say.
 We'll come back to this subject a little later.

 A few grumpy people complain that the internet has made it possible for everyone (and not just intermittents living in Paris) to work, while 'forgetting' that the internet has also considerably expanded the potential for work: they want to have their cake and eat it too.
 That's a lot.
 I develop this topic, ever so slightly uncomfortable for some, in my article Voice Over: Was It Really Better Before?